Huon Highway Corridor Study – Kingston to Southport

 The Huon Highway from Huonville to Dover is a Category 3 Regional Access Road and is important to regional and local communities and economies.
 South of Dover, the Highway is a Category 4 Road, allowing safe travel between towns, major tourist destinations and industrial areas.
 The corridor carries heavy freight vehicles, school buses and tourist traffic as well as commuters.

-This feedback will be used to inform the development of the corridor studies and to prioritise projects.
+The feedback will be used to inform development of the corridor study, and to prioritise projects for our 10-Year Strategic Action Plan for the highway.

 The aim of the Huon Highway Corridor Study – Kingston to Southport is to provide a list of road improvement projects over the next 30 years.